 The G1 threshold field determines how big a peak has to be in order for it to be called a G1 peak.
 This is a relative height after adjustment for aggregates.
-In essence, it acts like another filter in the Peak Finder, but specifically relates to G1 classifications.
+In essence, it acts like another filter in the Peak Finder specifically for G1 peaks.
 If you have a number of small peaks that Auto Analysis is calling G1 peaks and you do not want them classified that way, increase the G1 threshold about 2 or 3 units at a time until they are not longer considered G1 peaks.

-The Peak location range field determines how much of a shift from the expected locations you will allow.
+The Peak Location Range field determines how much of a shift from the expected locations you will allow.
 For example, if the value is set for 10 (percent) and the Diploid is expected to occur at channel 50, the program will look for a peak between channel 45 and 55.
 Generally, values between 5 and 10 are best for this field.